Is it time to quit your job?

 • Feel your commute to work has become so painful you can’t bear it

-Occupational psychologists who measure job satisfaction have found that employees who don’t feel they were fully using their talents scored much lower in job satisfaction surveys than those who were.
+If it’s your boss or colleagues you can’t tolerate, what is it about them that annoys you?
+Is your boss an overbearing micro-manager who undermines everything you do?
+Do your colleagues treat you poorly or manipulate situations at work to make your job unpleasant?
+Or is it simply that you don’t get along with them and find it hard to be around them every day?
+Occupational psychologists who measure job satisfaction have found that employees who don’t feel they are fully utilising their talents score much lower in job satisfaction surveys than those who do.
 If you’re stuck in a job where you don’t feel you’re using your full range of skills and strengths, it’s time to take action.

 If you feel you’ve hit a glass ceiling at work with nowhere to go in terms of growth and development, it can be difficult to stay motivated.
 Business management experts warn that a work environment devoid of opportunities for employee growth leads to disengaged staff who lack motivation.

+Are long or irregular hours impacting your health and work-life balance?
+Unpaid overtime has sadly become standard in some workplaces, with managers expecting more from their staff.
+This can lead to bitterness, resentment, as well as exhaustion and fatigue.
 Has your commute to work become unbearable?
-If you drive or take public transport do you find you are stressed the entire time?
+Whether you drive or use public transport, do you find yourself stressed throughout the journey?
 Apart from the negative physical and psychological effects, research has found that an additional 20 minutes of commuting per day had the same negative effect on job satisfaction as receiving a 19% pay cut.

 Once you understand what it is about your current situation that’s getting in the way of your career happiness you’ll be able to take the necessary action.
 There are many ways in which you can boost your career happiness from re-designing your current role through to finding a new role that meets your needs.